High Dimensional Space Oddity: Introduction: A Curious Result

 Maybe.
 Or maybe, intuition is what made Poincaré reject Cantor's set theory, saying that ``There is no actual infinity'', and caused Einstein to oppose the notion of entanglement in quantum physics, suggesting that it implies ``spooky action at a distance''.

-In probability and statistics, there are many counterexamples \cite{WiseHall1993} which show that one must always be careful trusting one's intuition.
-Famously, even the great Paul Erdős could not believe the correct solution to the Monty Hall problem \cite{gardner1982aha}.
+In probability and statistics, there are many counterexamples \citep{WiseHall1993} which show that one must always be careful trusting one's intuition.
+Famously, even the great Paul Erdős could not believe the correct solution to the Monty Hall problem \citep{gardner1982aha}.
 But maybe all these examples of failed intuition only occur in relatively recent theories?
 Maybe our geometric intuition is sound?
 This is definitely not the case in dimension greater than 3.
 The following example was given in \cite{steele2004} as a cautionary tale, and is the starting point for this paper.

-Steele \cite{steele2004} describes an arrangement of $n$-dimensional balls centered around the $2^n$ vertices of a cube, $\mathbf{c}_k \in \{-1, 1\}^n$, each with radius 1, as in Figure \ref{Mike} for $n=2$, and in Figure \ref{3dballs} for $n=3$.
+\cite{steele2004} describes an arrangement of $n$-dimensional balls centered around the $2^n$ vertices of a cube, $\mathbf{c} \in \{-1, 1\}^n$, each with radius 1, as in Figure \ref{Mike} for $n=2$, and in the left panel of Figure \ref{3dballs} for $n=3$.
 The arrangement is bounded by the cube $[-2, 2]^n$.
-The question is, if we enclose a sphere centered at the origin so that it is tangent to the spheres in the arrangement, is it in the cube $[-2, 2]^n$ for all $n \ge 2$?
+The question is, if we enclose a hypersphere centered at the origin so that it is tangent to the hyperspheres in the arrangement, is it in the cube $[-2, 2]^n$ for all $n \ge 2$?

 The answer is no. To see that, all we need is the multidimensional version of the Pythagorean theorem.
-The radius of the spheres is 1, regardless of the dimension, $n$.
-The length of the line between the center of a sphere and the origin is $\sqrt{n}$, so the radius of the inner sphere is $\sqrt{n}-1$.
-But, for $n>9$, the inner sphere must reach outside the $[-2, 2]^n$ cube!
-Furthermore, as $n\to\infty$, most of the volume of the inner sphere is outside the cube.
+The radius of the hyperspheres is 1, regardless of the dimension, $n$.
+The length of the line between the center of a hypersphere and the origin is $\sqrt{n}$, so the radius of the inner hypersphere is $\sqrt{n}-1$.
+But, for $n>9$, the inner hypersphere must reach outside the $[-2, 2]^n$ cube!
+Furthermore, as $n\to\infty$, most of the volume of the inner hypersphere is outside the cube.

 The lesson from this example is that intuition is important for innovation, but we must not forget the first half of Poincaré's maxim -- we must do the math to prove or disprove conjectures before they can be considered discoveries.